sageofnotrade/murder-mystery/TASKS.md

 - **2023-05-01**: Decided to use Vue.js over React for frontend due to better integration with the planned architecture
 - **2023-05-02**: Selected Supabase for authentication and database to simplify backend development
 - **2023-05-03**: Chose to implement the detective board using D3.js for better visualization capabilities
+- **2023-11-20**: Decided to use PydanticAI and Pydantic v2 instead of Archon MCP for better type safety and integration with existing code

 ## 🔄 Task Updates